 Wait!
 Slot canyons in Virginia?
 There sure aren’t many, if even more than just this one!
 If you read my blogs regularly, you know there are two places in the world I feel most at peace with everything.
 Slot canyons and waterfalls.
 They are all so very different, and yet, so much the same.
 This maze-like slot canyon is a unique gem within an already fascinating area.
 A roughly 6.5-mile hike leads explorers through their many twists and turns.
 The channels are near the summit of Middle Knob on Clinch Mountain, so hikers are rewarded with gorgeous vistas of the surrounded nature preserve.

-Today the Patowmack Canal is largely in ruins, though better preserved portions are visible as part of the Great Falls Park.
+Today the Patowmack Canal is largely in ruins, though better-preserved portions are visible as part of the Great Falls Park.
 Great Falls Park is a section of the George Washington Memorial Parkway.
 The entrance to the park is located off of Old Dominion Drive, about 15 minutes off the Washington DC, beltway.
-Entry to the park is $10/car, or $5/person without a car.
+Entry to the park is $10/car or $5/person without a car.

 The Ghost Church

 This is just something fun and unique, but also plays games with your vision and mind.
 Easy to get to and check out since it sits on the side of a rural road in Mechanicsville, Virginia.
 But what locals call the “ghost church” is more of a suggestion of a building.
-The white beams that comprise the structure were build on the site where the historic Polegreen Church once stood.
+The white beams that comprise the structure were built on the site where the historic Polegreen Church once stood.
 Open sunrise to sunset!

-Virginia is a state that is just full of historical museums, if that’s your thing.
+Virginia is a state that is just full of historical museums if that’s your thing.
 We do go to some, but we really love outdoor things to do.
-Hiking, kayaking and exploring.
+Hiking, kayaking, and exploring.
 There are some fun and unique museums so if you are a museum hopper, make sure you do some research.